 Select the right chart type in the chart library by scrolling down a bit and clicking on the dot plot card.
 Make sure you click the card and not the select button.
 Clicking ‘select’ will immediately select the first default chart of that chart type and that might not always be what you want.
-Instead, clicking on the entire tile will display all different variations of a dot plot chart.
+Instead, clicking on the entire tile will display all the different variations of a dot plot chart.

 Default charts serve as a starting point to help you design your chart.
 So if you already know where you want to go with the design, these defaults could help you get there faster.
 In the case of the dot plot, we can choose from eight default charts.

 The first two charts are horizontal and vertical versions of a simple dumbbell chart.
 The third and the fourth ones are the connected dot plots with dots colored according to the category.
-The fifth and the sixth charts show the possibilities of color binding of values with sequential and diverging palettes.
-The seventh and the eighth ones give a hint on the variability of icons that can be used for data marks.
+The fifth and sixth charts show the possibilities of color binding of values with sequential and diverging palettes.
+The seventh and the eighth ones give a hint about the variability of icons that can be used for data marks.